netdata/netdata/README.md

 ![non-zero-based](https://user-images.githubusercontent.com/2662304/48309139-3d2f1000-e57c-11e8-9a44-b91758134b00.gif)

-_A zero based `stacked` chart, automatically switches to an auto-scaled `area` chart when a single dimension is selected._
+_A zero-based `stacked` chart, automatically switches to an auto-scaled `area` chart when a single dimension is selected._

 ### Charts are synchronized